 Carolyn Costin Conscious Eating Guidelines

+The Conscious Eating Guidelines devised by Carolyn Costin contain essential steps towards building a healthier relationship with food.
 If we don’t change our relationship with food – it’s impossible to recover.
-These guidelines are to help anyone who is wanting to recover from an eating disorder, disordered eating or who suffers with other food, weight and body image concerns.
+These guidelines are to help anyone who is wanting to get off the yo-yo dieting treadmill, heal from disordered eating of any kind and to help achieve eating disorder recovery.

 - Be conscious of your hunger.
 Eat when moderately hungry – don’t wait until you are famished.

 - Eat regularly and do not skip meals.

 - Allow yourself to eat all foods – unless you are allergic or have a serious health issue.

 - Eat what you want – being conscious of how foods make you feel and taking into account your own personal health issues.

 - All calories are equivalent when it comes to weight – a calorie is a calorie!

 - For meals, eat a balance of protein, fat, and carbohydrates – your body needs all of these to function properly and efficiently.

 - Stay conscious of your fullness and satisfaction – the texture and taste of food is important for satisfaction.